cynthianekesa/Misala-App/README.md

   - Local processing of sensitive data

 **C. Discussion**
-- A detailed discussion on the importance of the milestones and the impact of the results with the supervisor can be found in the link below under meeting 3.
+- A detailed discussion on the importance of the milestones and the impact of the results with the supervisor can be found in the link below:

   - https://docs.google.com/document/d/1zoovm79Zu9TCdCVArX02mDoL61rdjtsBbtltuT54Ogo/edit?usp=sharing